 Mike Ford, drawing an analogy from a family heirloom quilt pattern, affirms that God Almighty has detailed blueprints for all His marvelous works.
 False scientists have willfully kept the knowledge of God out of their equations, but they sheepishly must ad. . .

-To many, one of Christ's greatest miracles is His calming of the storm on the Sea of Galilee, showing His awesome power over His creation.
-Martin Collins explains that the miracle not only highlights Jesus' glory, but it also reveals the disciples' need of greater faith.
+One of Christ's greatest miracles is His calming of the storm, showing His awesome power over His creation.
+It also reveals the disciples' lack of faith.

 John Ritenbaugh reiterates that we are to follow Abraham and Sarah's example of relying on God's guidance, learning to trust in the wisdom of Almighty God rather than the world.
 In order to avoid strife, Abraham allowed his forward nephew Lot first choice.. . .